zkcofficial/zkcofficial.github.io/ei/eo/eo.md

 <hr>

-This is where I post my various Ethnographic Oddessy stories
+This is where I post my various Ethnographic Odyssy stories
 <hr>
 <ul>